Pathways of Reconciliation

 “Alerts Canadians to what must be done if we are to seriously embrace the goal of decolonizing relations with Indigenous peoples.”

 – Peter Russell, Professor Emeritus, Department of Political Science, University of Toronto

 About the Authors

 Aimée Craft is an Indigenous (Anishinaabe-Métis) lawyer (called to the Bar in 2005) from Treaty 1 territory in Manitoba.
-She is currently an Assistant Professor at the Faculty of Common law, University of Ottawa.
+She is currently an Associate Professor at the Faculty of Common law, University of Ottawa.
 Craft is the former Director of Research at the National Inquiry into Missing and Murdered Indigenous Women and Girls and the founding Director of Research at the National Centre for Truth and Reconciliation.
 Her book, Breathing Life into the Stone Fort Treaty: An Anishnabe Understanding of Treaty One (2013) won the Eileen McTavish Sykes Award for Best First Book.

 Paulette Regan is an independent scholar, researcher, public educator and co-facilitator of an intercultural history and reconciliation education workshop series.
 Formerly the research director for the Truth and Reconciliation Commission of Canada, she was the senior researcher and lead writer on the Reconciliation Volume of the TRC Final Report.
 Her book, Unsettling the Settler Within: Indian Residential Schools, Truth Telling and Reconciliation in Canada (2010) was short-listed for the 2012 Canada Prize.